nwrenger/one-googol/README.md

 ## Architecture

-- Backend: Located in the [server](server/) directory, built with Rust.
+- Backend: Located in the [root](/) directory, built with Rust.
 - Frontend: Located under the [view](view/) directory, built with Svelte.

 ### Backend

 The Rust-based backend manages the application's core logic, static file serving and real-time communication.
 These is established through a Websocket at `/ws`.

-It also saves the current count on save in the file provided by the `--db` arg.
+It also saves the current count on quit in the file provided by the `--counter` arg.

 ### Frontend